ftCLI/FoundryTools-CLI/README.md

     -c, --config-file PATH

-Use a custom configuration file instead of the default config.json file located in the same folderof INPUT_PATH.
+Use a custom configuration file instead of the default config.json file located in the same folder of INPUT_PATH.

     -ls, --linked-styles <INTEGER RANGE INTEGER RANGE>

 Use this option to activate linked styles.
-If this option is active, linked styles must bespecified.
+If this option is active, linked styles must be specified.
 For example: -ls 400 700, or -ls 300 600.

     -ex, --exclude-namerecords [1|2|3|4|5|6|16|17|18]